Technical Information: Society:

 This National Statistics indicator uses data from the annual Scottish Household Survey and reports the proportion of short journeys less than 2 miles that are made by walking and the proportion of journeys under 5 miles made by cycling.

-This indicator can be broken down by gender age, Scottish index of Multiple Deprivation, ethnicity, religion and disability.
+This indicator can be broken down by age, ethnicity, gender and socio-economic status.
 These breakdowns can be viewed on the Equality Evidence Finder.

-Source: Scottish Household Survey analysed and published by Transport Scotland.
-The figures in the table are taken from the report Transport and Travel in Scotland 2019.
+Source: Scottish Household Survey - analysed and published by Transport Scotland

 Update Frequency: Annual